Mercedes-Benz S-Class: Powertrain

-Like the W221 S500, the W222 S-Class is powered by a more powerful twin-turbo V8 producing 455 hp while the S600 will carry a twin-turbo V12.
+Like the W221 S500, the W222 S-Class is powered by a more powerful twin-turbo V8 producing 455 hp while the S600is powered by a twin-turbo V12.
 There is also a diesel-powered S350 BlueTEC version, a hybrid S400 with a 20 kW electric motor and 306 hp V6 engine, a diesel-electric hybrid S300 BlueTEC.
 An S500 Plug-in Hybrid was later introduced at the Frankfurt Motor Show (IAA) with a market release in 2014 and claimed a 3 L/100 km mileage, a CO2 rating of 69 g/km and up to 30 km of emissions-free driving.
 The S500 Plug-In hybrid is fitted with a 329 hp 3-litre V6 and an 80 kW electric motor.
-AMG fettled S63 (V8 bi-turbo) and S65 (V12 bi-turbo) LWB sedans are also on offer.
-All S-Class models will come with a 7-speed automatic transmission.
+An AMG modified V8 bi-turbo and V12 bi-turbo were offered in the S63 and S65 respectively.
+This generation S-Class was offered with a 7-speed or 9-speed automatic transmission.

 Seventh generation (W223; 2020)

 The W223 was unveiled on 2 September 2020.
 This generation will not feature a coupe or convertible model as they will instead be replaced by the next generation AMG GT and SL-Class models respectively.
-The interior of the new model includes up to five displays, AR Head Up Display and an ambient lighting system.
+The interior of the new model includes up to five displays, augmented reality head-up display and an ambient lighting system.
 Additionally, the W223 S-Class is the first car in the world to come with rear seat airbags that work by using gas to inflate supporting structures to deploy a bag that fills with ambient air, instead of conventional fully gas-inflated airbags that are widely used in automotive airbag systems.
-On 5 December 2022 Mercedes-AMG has debuted the S 63 E Performance V8 PHEV with 791 HP.
+On 5 December 2022 Mercedes-AMG has debuted the S 63 E Performance V8 PHEV with 802 hp.

 Engineering

-Historically, the engineering of the S-Class was claimed to have been designed without regard to cost, a practice that continued unfettered up through the W140 line.
-The company in turn has been able to exploit this as a marketing tool, culminating in its one-time slogan, "engineered like no other car in the world."
+Mercedes-Benz has been able to exploit their perceived engineering know-how as a marketing tool, culminating in its one-time slogan, "engineered like no other car in the world."
 This slogan was used throughout the 1980s with the marketing of the W126 S-Class.
 However, following the formation of DaimlerChrysler and the cessation of engineer-sanctioned overbudgeting in the late 1990s, this slogan was dropped.
 The subsequent W220 model S-Class was reported to suffer from relatively lower reliability and quality rates than previous models.
 However, ratings have been improving since the W221.